Royals vs. Rockies Player Props Betting Odds

-The Kansas City Royals host the Colorado Rockies at Kauffman Stadium on Friday at 8:10 PM ET.
-Those looking to place a player prop wager can find odds for Vinnie Pasquantino, Charlie Blackmon and others in this contest.
+The Kansas City Royals host the Colorado Rockies at Kauffman Stadium on Saturday at 4:10 PM ET.
+Those looking to place a player prop bet can find odds for Vinnie Pasquantino and others in this matchup.

 Bet on this matchup or its props with DraftKings!